TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorcannotopenfailoverclusteringregkey.md

  To resolve this issue, perform the below:

- - Ensure WSFC service is installed, running and accessible in the current state.
+ - Ensure WSFC service is installed, running and accessible in the current state
- - Ensure the availability group has is not dropped.
+ - Ensure the availability group has is not dropped
- - Retry the operation to test if the issue was transient.
+ - Retry the operation to test if the issue was transient